ibm-cloud-docs/codeengine/build.md

 To create a build configuration with the CLI, use the `code-engine build create` command.

-If your source code repository is not public, then provide the URL with the SSH protocol and the `--repo` argument with the name of the [repository access](/docs/codeengine?topic=codeengine-code-repositories) that you created.
+If your source code repository is not public, then provide the URL with the SSH protocol and the `--git-repo-secret` argument with the name of the [repository access](/docs/codeengine?topic=codeengine-code-repositories) that you created.

 ```
-ibmcloud ce build create --name BUILD_NAME --source SOURCE --context-dir DIR --repo REPO  --image IMAGE_REF --registry-secret REGISTRY_SECRET --size SIZE --strategy STRATEGY
+ibmcloud ce build create --name BUILD_NAME --source SOURCE --context-dir DIR --git-repo-secret GIT_REPO_SECRET --image IMAGE_REF --registry-secret REGISTRY_SECRET --size SIZE --strategy STRATEGY
 ```
 {: pre}
 <table>